Re-examining Bogoliubov's theory of an interacting Bose gas: Introduction

-There has been a lot of interest in the properties of interacting Bose systems during the past fifteen years following the experimental observation of Bose-Einstein condensation (BEC) in ultracold vapors of trapped rubidium\cite{Anderson1995} and sodium gases.\cite{Davis1995} On the theoretical front, much of the effort to understand the properties of these systems has focused on using approaches of the Bogoliubov type at the lowest temperatures, \cite{Bogoliubov1947,Lee1957,Bruckner1957,Beliaev1958,LeeHuangYang1957,Hugenholtz1959,Sawada1959,Gavoret1964,Hohenberg1965,Cheung1971} and finite temperature generalizations of Bogoliubov's theory \cite{Popov1965,Singh1967,Szepfalusy1974,Griffin1993,Griffin1996,Bijlsma1997,Shi1998,Andersen2004} at higher temperatures.
-Yet, and despite considerable activity, a closer look reveals that several aspects of Bogoliubov's theory are still not fully understood.\cite{Andersen2004,Girardeau1959,Yukalov2006,Gardiner1997,Girardeau1998,Castin1998} In this paper, we will examine Bogoliubov's theory in quite some detail, and raise a few issues which have been overlooked in the past, and which in the author's view still need to be clarified.
-Chief among the questions that we want to address is the question of trying to understand how the non-conservation of particle number, which is a landmark feature of Bogoliubov's theory, and the decoupled way in which the Hamiltonian is diagonalized, affect the nature of the Bogoliubov ground state.
-Indeed, and as is well-known, in the standard formulation of Bogoliubov's theory, the creation and annihilation operators of the condensate, $a_0^\dagger$ and $a_0$ respectively, are replaced by the c-number $\simeq\sqrt{N}$, $N$ being the total number of bosons in the system.
-The Hamiltonian $\hat{H}$ is then written as a decoupled sum of contributions from different momenta of the form $\hat{H} = \sum_{\bf k\neq 0}\hat{H}_{\bf k}$, where each Hamiltonian $\hat{H}_{\bf k}$ describes the interaction of bosons in the condensed $\bf k = 0$ state with bosons in the momentum modes $\pm\bf k$.
+In this paper, we will examine Bogoliubov's theory at zero temperature in quite some detail, shedding more light on the validity and accuracy of the Bogoliubov prescription at a microscopic level, and raising a few issues with this theory which have been overlooked in the past, and which in the author's view still need to be clarified.
+Chief among these new issues that we want to address is the question of trying to understand how the decoupled way in which the Hamiltonian is diagonalized in Bogoliubov's theory affects the nature of the Bogoliubov ground state.
+Indeed, and as is well-known, in the standard formulation of Bogoliubov's theory, after the creation and annihilation operators of the condensate, $a_0^\dagger$ and $a_0$ respectively, are replaced by the c-number $\simeq\sqrt{N}$ ($N$ being the total number of bosons in the system), the Hamiltonian $\hat{H}$ can be written as a decoupled sum of contributions from different momenta of the form $\hat{H} = \sum_{\bf k\neq 0}\hat{H}_{\bf k}$, where each Hamiltonian $\hat{H}_{\bf k}$ describes the interaction of bosons in the condensed $\bf k = 0$ state with bosons in the momentum modes $\pm\bf k$.
 Then, each of the single-mode Hamiltonians $\hat{H}_{\bf k}$ is diagonalized {\em separately} and the ground state (GS) wavefunction of $\hat{H}$ is obtained as the product of the GS wavefunctions of the $\hat{H}_{\bf k}$'s.
-In this paper, we shall argue that, while this way of diagonalizing the total Hamiltonian $\hat{H}$ may seem to be valid from the perspective of the conventional, number non-conserving Bogoliubov's method, where the $\bf k=0$ state is removed from the Hilbert space and hence the individual Hilbert spaces where the Hamiltonians $\{\hat{H}_{\bf k}\}$ are diagonalized are disjoint with one another, from a number-conserving perspective this diagonalization method is not appropriate since the true Hilbert spaces where the Hamiltonians $\{\hat{H}_{\bf k}\}$ should be diagonalized all have the ${\bf k}=0$ state in common, and hence the ground state wavefunction of the Hamiltonian $\hat{H}$ may {\em not} be written as a simple product of the ground state wavefunctions of the $\hat{H}_{\bf k}$'s.
+Here we shall argue that, while this way of diagonalizing the total Hamiltonian $\hat{H}$ may seem to be valid from the perspective of the conventional, number non-conserving Bogoliubov's method, where the $\bf k=0$ state is removed from the Hilbert space and hence the individual Hilbert spaces where the Hamiltonians $\{\hat{H}_{\bf k}\}$ are diagonalized are disjoint from one another, from a number-conserving perspective this diagonalization method is not appropriate, since the true Hilbert spaces where the Hamiltonians $\{\hat{H}_{\bf k}\}$ should be diagonalized all have the ${\bf k}=0$ state in common, and hence the ground state wavefunction of the Hamiltonian $\hat{H}$ may {\em not} be written as a simple product of the ground state wavefunctions of the $\hat{H}_{\bf k}$'s.
 We then shall discuss a variational, number-conserving generalization of Bogoliubov's theory in which the ${\bf k}=0$ state is restored into the Hilbert space of the interacting gas, and where, instead of diagonalizing the Hamiltonians $\hat{H}_{\bf k}$ separately, we diagonalize the total Hamiltonian $\hat{H}$ as a whole.
-When this is done, the spectrum of excitations of the system changes from a gapless one, as predicted by the standard, number non-conserving Bogoliubov method, to one which exhibits a finite gap in the $k\to 0$ limit.
+When this is done, we find that the ground state energy is lowered below the Bogoliubov result, and the depletion of bosons is significantly reduced with respect to the number non-conserving treatment.
+Moreover, the spectrum of excitations of the system changes from a gapless one, as predicted by the standard, number non-conserving Bogoliubov method, to one which exhibits a finite gap in the $k\to 0$ limit.